launchdarkly/api-client-go/README.md

 ### Route-level rate limits

 Some authenticated routes have custom rate limits.
 These also reset every ten seconds.
 Any access tokens hitting the same route share this limit, so exceeding the limit with one access token may impact other tokens.
-Calls that are subject to route-level rate limits will return the headers below:
+Calls that are subject to route-level rate limits return the headers below:

 | Header name                   | Description                                                                                           |
 | ----------------------------- | ----------------------------------------------------------------------------------------------------- |